kostya/myc/README.md

 ### Current status

 Alpha.
 But already powerful.
 All 3 backends work smoothly.
 4100 tests pass. mycc can compile [LangArena](https://github.com/kostya/LangArena) benchmark (230kb non-trivial C code).
 I wasn't able to beat gcc and clang in both compile time and runtime speed at the same time.
-So instead, I'm focusing on two compromise modes: default — fast compilation with decent runtime performance (like golang), and final — slow compilation with maximum performance, for when you need every last bit of speed (this mode adds ~5-15% performance).
+So instead, I'm focusing on two compromise modes: default(fast compilation with decent runtime performance (like golang)), and final(slow compilation with maximum performance, for when you need every last bit of speed (this mode adds ~5-15% performance)).

 ## Benchmark: